marmpampa75/HarborLab_project/README.md

 API Automation:
 -RestAssured 5.5.0

-How to run the tests:
+How to run the tests

 To execute both UI and API automated tests, run the following command in your terminal:
 > mvn test

 You should see output similar to this:

 ...

 -------------------------------------------------------

  T E S T S

 -------------------------------------------------------

 ...